The Banana Shire Council has a number of functions with respect to building work in the Banana Shire:

 To determine if your building work requires a development approval or to utilise Council's building certification service please contact the Banana Shire Council (07) 4992 9500 or firstname.lastname@example.org.

-Application Forms for Building Works (IDAS Form 1 & 2) are available via IDAS Forms.
+Application Forms for Building Works (DA Form 2) are available via DA Forms.

 A number of Fact Sheets have been prepared to assist the public in understanding the requirements for particular development types and are available below: